Raaawezh/body_part_selector_forK/README.md

 ### Listening to taps & markers

-`BodyPartSelector` now exposes an `onBodyPartTapped` callback that provides `BodyPartTapDetails` with the tapped body part identifier, the updated `BodyParts` selection, the action (`markerAdded`/`markerFocused`), and a `BodyPartMarker` describing the tap (including normalised coordinates).
-The widget stores markers internally, renders them as pins (highlighting the body segment as long as at least one marker is present), and returns the full list through the callback so that you can persist the data and restore it later (for example in FlutterFlow).
-Tapping an existing pin does not trigger any built-in menu; instead, the callback is fired with `markerFocused` so you can implement custom actions (e.g. deletion or editing) in your own UI.
+`BodyPartSelector` exposes three callbacks for interaction events:

+1. `onBodyPartTapped` – unified, detailed callback for every tap related to markers (add + focus).
+Always receives a `BodyPartTapDetails` payload.
+2. `onMarkerAdded` – fires only when a brand new marker is created (filtered subset where `action == BodyPartTapAction.markerAdded`).
+3. `onMarkerFocused` – fires only when the user taps an existing marker without adding a new one (`action == BodyPartTapAction.markerFocused`).

+All three provide the same `BodyPartTapDetails` instance so you can choose the API style that best matches your integration platform (e.g. FlutterFlow, where conditionals on enums may be more cumbersome).
+The widget stores markers internally, renders them as pins (highlighting a segment while it still owns at least one marker) and returns the full, current marker list in every payload so you can persist and later restore state.

+Tapping an existing pin does not mutate the list (unless you choose to in your own code); you simply get a `markerFocused` event giving you the opportunity to open a bottom sheet / dialog to edit or remove it.

 You can fully theme the selector: customise body fill/highlight colors, outline color and width, marker size/colour, focused-marker color, or even disable